stacks-network/stacks-core/docs/namespace_creation.md

 **Warnings**

-* You must issue this command **within 144 blocks** of the `NAMESPACE_PREORDER` transaction.
+* You must issue this command **within 144 blocks** of the namespace-preorder transaction.
 Otherwise, the preorder will expire and you will need to start over from scratch.

 ### Importing names